Severe ratings problems in NYC, LA, and SF are the result of systemic problems with execution…

 Update 3/1/21: I’m adding this note to reflect the considerable feedback I’ve received since posting this piece.
-Generally speaking, that feedback has come from two constituencies; The feedback from the overwhelming majority has essentially been, “Thank you for saying this out loud,” but a second, very much smaller group took offense.
+Generally speaking, that feedback has come from two constituencies; The overwhelming majority saying, “Thank you for saying this out loud,” and a second, very much smaller group taking some level of offense.
 This is not the intent.
 It is an attempt to ring some alarm bells at senior levels in an effort to course correct these stations.

 The problems Entercom is having with its ALT format are mounting, with myriad execution issues resulting in breathtaking under-performance in major markets.

 The January Nielsen ratings are in, and it’s more of the same.

 In Los Angeles, legendary call letters KROQ have become increasingly meaningless as the station posts just a 1.7 share – suddenly looking up at niche players like KCRW (1.8) and even Classical KUSC (2.1).
 Those may be apples-to-oranges comparisons, but direct format competition confirms trouble as iHeart’s ALT 98.7 appears to pull away in January, posting a 2.7 share.

 In San Francisco, the legendary Live 105, re-branded as ALT 105.3, is riding a 1.5 – 1.4 – 1.3 trend.
 Putting up a moribund 1.3 in San Francisco with an “alternative” format is actually not that easy to do.

 New York’s ALT 92.3 cannot get itself over radio’s version of the Mendoza Line, posting another sub 2-share at 1.9.
 This, despite a cume of more than a million people and a programming strategy entirely focused on minimal commercial interruption.